Epilepsy is a neurological condition involving the brain that makes people more susceptible to having recurrent unprovoked seizures.

 Surgery is not an option for everyone with seizures.
 Discuss this with your child's doctor for more information.

-More Information Regarding the Child with Seizures or Epilepsy
+More Information Regarding a Child with Seizures or Epilepsy

 - Make sure you and your child (if age appropriate) understand the type of seizure that is occurring and the type of medication(s) that are needed.